 "In the current uranium market environment, a key attribute of any uranium development project is the capital cost of development.
 Aura has strived through the entire DFS to maintain this cost at the lowest level possible whilst retaining a robust development design.
-With the \$US62.9 million capital defined, where 85% of the capital estimate from supplier quotes, Aura now stands among its peers as having one of the lowest, if not the lowest, all in life of mine capital of any of the currently proposed uranium development projects".
+With the \$US74.8 million capital defined, with 85% of the capital estimate from supplier quotes, Aura now stands among its peers as having one of the lowest, if not the lowest, all in life of mine capital of any of the currently proposed uranium development projects".

 "A number of very good in-situ leach projects state low upfront capital, however, the 'repeat development capital' required in many of these projects in their early years needs to be considered as development capital.
-Aura in many instances competes very well with these projects", Mr Reeve continued.
+Aura in many instances competes very well with these projects".

-"The capital figure is exceptionally important as in tough markets it talks to the do-ability of the project and Tiris' small footprint and low capital cost makes this project poised for quick development once financing is achieved.
-We have often spoken of the 'building blocks to cashflow' and the completion of the DFS sets another of those building blocks in place and puts Aura on a path for producer status and cashflow", Mr Reeve said.
+"The capital figure is exceptionally important as in tough markets it can impact upon the investability of the project and Tiris' small footprint and low capital cost makes this project poised for quick development when financing can be achieved.
+Aura has spoken of the 'building blocks to cashflow' and the completion of the DFS sets another of those building blocks in place and puts Aura on a path for producer status and cashflow."

-"Additionally, the All-In Sustaining Cash Cost of $SUS29.81/lb\ U_3O_8$ is extremely competitive when compared to our uranium development peers.
-The benefits of shallow mining and the beneficiation stage in the process, which leads to a small project footprint, have shown to be positive for the project's operating cost".
+"Additionally, the All-In Sustaining Cash Cost of $US29.81/lb\ U_3O_8$ is extremely competitive when compared to our uranium development peers.
+The benefits of shallow mining and the beneficiation stage in the process, which leads to a small project footprint, have shown to being positive for the projects operating cost".